 The academy is a four-year high school program structured as a "school within a school."
 The intent of the Academy’s courses is to prepare students for both college and careers.
 The majority of the participants in the Academy come from low-income homes.
 Although the students work hard and get good grades, navigating the college admission and SAT preparation process is difficult.

-I use the majority of my profits from the sale of my jewelry to fund a college mentor and SAT preparation course for these students.
+I use the majority of my profits from the sale of my jewelry to fund a college mentor, a SAT preparation course and scholarships for these students.
 Many of the students who benefited from these services have gone on to graduate from college and are now leading productive lives, inspiring their siblings and other young people to pursue their own goals.